derpycode/cgenie.muffin/genie-userconfigs/MS/pohletal.Nature.2022/readme.txt

-    F] 460 Ma and 440 Ma like series #1 but using Torsvik's BugPlates continental reconstructions G] Drake world simulations shown in Extended Data Fig. 10 H] Ridge world simulations shown in Extended Data Fig. 10
+    F] 460 Ma and 440 Ma like series #1 but using Torsvik's BugPlates continental reconstructions G] Drake world simulations shown in Extended Data Fig. 10 H] Ridge world simulations shown in Extended Data Fig. 10 I] present-day oxygenation experiment shown in Extended Data Figure 1:
+       1st experiment -- present-day ocean circulation and marine productivity of Cao et al. [2009], as shown in panel (b) 2nd experiment -- present-day ocean circulation of Cao et al. [2009] but with ecological model used in the Phanerozoic experiment, as shown in panel (c)
+    J] present-day ocean circulation (Cao et al. [2009]) ventillation age tracer experiment (not shown in paper)

 All experiments are run from: $HOME/cgenie.muffin/genie-main (unless a different installation directory has been used)